 She is a superhero.
 Our superhero.

-A Celebration of Life will be held for Pat on Friday, May 17, 2019 at 2:00 pm from the Sneath-Strilchuk Family Care Centre in Dauphin with Rev. Pat Langlois officiating.
+A Celebration of Life was held for Pat on Friday, May 17, 2019 at 2:00 pm from the Sneath-Strilchuk Family Care Centre in Dauphin with Rev. Pat Langlois officiating.
 Those attending are welcome to wear a splash of yellow, her favorite colour as a tribute to Pat and her beautiful soul.

 Should friends so desire, donations in memory of Pat may be made to Cancer Care Manitoba or to the Winnipegosis and District Health Centre Palliative Care Unit.